QMK: Repeat Key

 }

 This callback is called on every key press.
-Returning true indicates the key is eligible for repeating, while false means it is ignored.
+Returning true indicates the key is remembered, and therefore eligible for repeating, while false means it is ignored.

 Besides checking the keycode, this callback could also make